 You can also fill out the contact form and we will contact you as soon as possible.

 A cataract is a clouding of the lens and is the leading cause of vision loss in people over the age of 65.
-The only treatment option is a cataract extraction.
+The only treatment option to restore a clear vision is a cataract extraction.
+EuroEyes recommends implanting the latest trifocal/multifocal lenses, for clear vision without distance or reading glasses.

 The cataract is a medical condition where the otherwise clear lens in the eye becomes progressively cloudier.
 The cataract is the most common eye disorder in general, is usually diagnosed in middle and old age and becomes visible behind the pupil.
 EuroEyes offers the cataract treatment on an outpatient basis using highly advanced methods of lens exchange.
 The natural lens is replaced with a clear artificial lens (intraocluar lens), which is also referred to as a lens exchange (RLE).
 Generally, multifocal lenses or alternatively monofocal lenses are used for the correction.